timeplus-io/docs/docs/private-beta-1.md

 * Source, sink and API

   * The tenant/workspace level access token has been removed in REST API and UI.
 Please create API keys per user.
   * Greatly improved the type inference when you create a stream with the Kafka source.
-More accruate data type for primitive types.
+More accurate data type for primitive types.
 Added array/map support.

 * UI improvements

   * Now you can register UDF(User-Defined-Function) in the Workspace menu (only available for workspace admin)
   * Greatly improved the data type selector in the stream creation page
   * Improved the display for columns in boolean and date types, and better display for null value
-  * Refined the look&feel for the navigation menu
+  * Refined the look & feel for the navigation menu
   * Improved the display of error messages